FabricMC/fabric-docs/develop/entities/first-entity.md

 ### Setting up the Model {#setting-up-model}

 The `MiniGolemEntityModel` class defines how your entity looks by describing its shape and parts.
 Models are generally created in third-party tools like [Blockbench](https://web.blockbench.net), rather than being written by hand.
+Nonetheless, this tutorial will go through a manual example to show you how it works.

 ::: warning
 Blockbench supports multiple [mappings](../migrating-mappings/#mappings) (such as Mojang Mappings, Yarn, and others).
 Ensure you select the correct mapping that matches your development environment - this tutorial uses Mojang Mappings.